Indian hedge funds dare where foreign investors fear to tread

 Perhaps the biggest potential cost headache is taxation, given the lack of clarity on whether capital gains duties are to be borne by the fund or by the investor.

-Kinariwala, who is waiting for formal approval of his fund under the regulator's reorganization, is not bothered.
+Kinariwala, who is waiting for formal approval of his fund under the regulator's reorganisation, is not bothered.

 "If somebody is demonstrating a good track record, the sky is the limit," said Vaibhav Sanghavi, who heads a long-short fund at Mumbai-based financial group Ambit Capital, which received a hedge fund license this month.